Vendor Vaccination Information

-COVID-19 Protocol for Vendor Access to Kaiser Permanente Medical Offices, Clinics and Hospitals
+SUBJECT: COVID-19 Protocol for Vendor Access to Kaiser Permanente Facilities

 With the recent outbreak and spread of COVID-19 (Coronavirus), Kaiser Permanente is committed to protecting the health of our patients, health care workers, and business partners.
-To help us stop the spread of this virus, please review the protocols outlined below; the guidance is based on the most current information available about the virus from federal, state and local public health officials.
+In support of our continued management of the virus, we are updating protocols in our facilities that will impact our vendors and partners.
+The guidance is based on the most current information available about the virus from federal, state and local public health officials.
+Please review the protocols outlined below.

 Effective immediately, the following supplemental safety measures and restrictions regarding vendor access are being implemented: